Ly0n/awesome-robotic-tooling/README.md

 * [Awesome-Mobile-Machine-Learning](https://github.com/fritzlabs/Awesome-Mobile-Machine-Learning) - A curated list of awesome mobile machine learning resources for iOS, Android, and edge devices.
 * [cnn-explainer](https://github.com/poloclub/cnn-explainer) - Learning Convolutional Neural Networks with Interactive Visualization.
 * [modelzoo](https://github.com/autowarefoundation/modelzoo) - A collection of machine-learned models for use in autonomous driving applications.
+* [nnstreamer-ros](https://github.com/nnstreamer/nnstreamer-ros) - A set of Gstreamer plugins and ROS examples that allow Gstreamer developers to adopt neural network models easily and efficiently and neural network developers to manage neural network pipelines and their filters easily and efficiently.

 ### Parallel Processing